 How is the problem addressed and which actors are involved?

-Currently, farmers groups steered by the local Chambre of Agriculture are interested in the goal of improving economic robustness in their systems.
-Sharing the conclusions of the previous experiment, the need to diversify the rotations.
+Currently, farmers groups steered by the local Chamber of Agriculture are interested in the goal of improving the economic robustness in their systems.
+Based on previous experiments, it was determined that there is a need to diversify the rotations.
 The main problem with diversification was to find a value chain that is economically viable.

-Those groups seem to be favourable places to foster the collaborative dynamic with other actors as local advisors from local and regional chambers of agriculture, technical institutes, and farmer groups.
+The case study serves to foster the collaborative dynamic between farmers and other actors, such as advisors from local and regional chambers of agriculture, technical institutes, and farmer groups.
 Economic issues are the main motivation for the actors involved in the case study.
 The case study aims to involve a number of local actors, such as the water agency and companies from Vendée.

-It has been obvious that deeper changes have to be introduced to make the system more robust to economic and climatic hazards.
+It has become obvious that deeper changes need to be introduced to make the system more robust to economic and climatic hazards.

-Crop diversification will first be improved by taking advantage of existing value chains (such as pulse crops, hemp, alfalfa, and others) and also by developing new local value chains.
-There will be a specific attention paid to the agronomic context and environmental constraints in order to foster the natural regulation of pests, diseases, and weeds and limit damages in a low-pesticides strategy, increase soil fertility, and limit the use of mineral fertilizers.
+Specific attention will be paid to the agronomic context and environmental constraints in order to foster the natural regulation of pests, diseases, and weeds and to implement a low-pesticides strategy, increase soil fertility, and limit the use of mineral fertilizers.
 That’s why the Chambre d’Agriculture des Pays de la Loire is part of this project; to aid farmers in this diversification by giving them advice.

-It is expected that the case study will improve the economic robustness of farms by taking advantage of local existing chain values or by developing new chain values and taking into account their environmental and agronomic context.
+It is expected that the case study will improve the economic robustness of farms by taking advantage of local existing value chains or by developing new value chains and by taking into account their environmental and agronomic contexts.

 Relevance to the DiverIMPACTS goals?

-The DiverIMPACTS project design gives the opportunity to accelerate the case study dynamic and to expand it to scientists and education (with Esa Angers, Agro-Campus Ouest, and Inra).
+The DiverIMPACTS project design gives the opportunity to accelerate the case study dynamic and to expand it by including scientists and education institutions (e.g., ESA Angers, Agro-Campus Ouest, and INRA).

-The case study will contribute to designing diversified crop systems with a multi-actor approach, and to develop the exchanges in the area.
+The case study will contribute designing diversified crop systems with a multi-actor approach, and to develop the exchanges in the area.